Simo62bit/steam-screenshot-manager/README.txt

 # Steam Screenshot Subscription Manager

-A Python script that helps you view Steam profile screenshots, check your subscription status on each screenshot's comment section, and subscribe/unsubscribe directly from a GUI interface.
+A Python script with a GUI that lets you view Steam profile screenshots, check subscription status for each screenshot’s comment section, manage visibility, and subscribe/unsubscribe or delete screenshots directly.

 ---

 ## Features

-- Automatically scrolls through a Steam profile’s screenshots to load all items.
+- Automatic Screenshot Loading: Scrolls through a Steam profile’s screenshots to load all items.
-- Checks subscription status for each screenshot's comment section.
+- Subscription Status Check: Determines subscription status for the comment section of each screenshot.
-- Saves results in a CSV file (steam_screenshots_subscribe_status.csv) with:
+- CSV Export: Saves all results in steam_screenshots_subscribe_status.csv with the following fields:
-  - Screenshot ID
+	Screenshot ID
-  - Screenshot link
+	Screenshot link
-  - Subscription status
+	Subscription status
-  - Image URL
+	Image URL
+	Visibility
-- Interactive GUI to view screenshots and manage subscriptions.
+- Interactive GUI:
+	View thumbnails of all screenshots.
+	Highlight selected screenshots with a red border.
-- Select individual or all screenshots for batch subscribe/unsubscribe actions.
+	Select individual or all screenshots for batch operations.
+- Batch Subscription Management:
+	Subscribe or unsubscribe to comment sections of selected screenshots.
+	Updates the GUI icon to show current subscription status.
+- Visibility Management:
+	Change the visibility of selected screenshots (Public, Friends-only, Hidden, Unlisted) directly from the GUI.
+	Color-coded labels for quick identification:
+		Public → Light green
+		Friends-only → Light yellow
+		Hidden → Light red
+		Unlisted → Light grey
+- Screenshot Deletion: Delete selected screenshots permanently with confirmation prompts.
+- Error Handling: Gracefully handles issues with loading images, changing visibility, or performing subscription actions.
+- Cross-Platform: Works with Chrome via Selenium and standard Python GUI libraries (Tkinter + PIL).

 ---